Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

-\Subsubsubsection{Task definition} The set of values that are BV-delivered to processor $p_i$ are stored in the read-only variable $binValues_i$, which is initialized to $\emptyset$.
+\Subsubsubsection{Task definition} The set of values that are BV-delivered to node $p_i$ are stored in the read-only variable $binValues_i$, which is initialized to $\emptyset$.
 Next, we specify under which conditions values are added to $binValues_i$.

 \begin{itemize}